 Have you thought a lot about hurting yourself or other people?

-During the complex psychosocial development that takes place in teenage years thoughts of suicide progress to acts.
-It is beyond the scope of this post to cover all aspects of suicide risk assessment suffice to say you need to ask.
+During the complex psychosocial development that takes place in the teenage years, thoughts of suicide progress to acts.
+It is beyond the scope of this post to cover all aspects of suicide risk assessment.
+Suffice it to say you need to ask.
 There might be breadcrumbs in the assessment that you should follow.
 Poor sleep might presage anxiety or depression – both are linked with sleep disturbance.

 is also what we are aiming for – SAFETY.